Google’s Efforts to Combat Online Child Sexual Abuse Material FAQs

 What is CSAM?

 CSAM stands for child sexual abuse material.
 It consists of any visual depiction, including but not limited to photos, videos, and computer-generated imagery, involving the use of a minor engaging in sexually explicit conduct.
-Our interpretation of CSAM follows the US federal definition of “child pornography.”
-We recognize that CSAM is not the same thing as child nudity, and our policies and systems are specifically designed to recognize and distinguish benign imagery like a child playing in the bathtub or backyard, which is not sexual in nature and not CSAM, from imagery that involves the sexual abuse of a child or lascivious exhibition in violation of the law.
+We recognize that CSAM is not the same thing as child nudity, and our policies and systems are specifically designed to recognize and distinguish benign imagery like a child playing in the bathtub or backyard, which is not sexual in nature and not CSAM, from imagery that involves the sexual abuse of a child or lascivious exhibition of genitalia and intimate areas in violation of global laws.
+In addition, there are other types of obscene or exploitative imagery that include or represent children, such as cartoon depictions of child sexual abuse or attempts at humourous representations of child sexual exploitation.
+This imagery may also be a violation of global laws.

 What is Google’s approach to combating CSAM?

-Google is committed to fighting CSAM online and preventing our platforms from being used to spread this material.
+Google is committed to fighting CSAM online and preventing our platforms from being used to create, store or distribute this material.
 We devote significant resources—technology, people, and time—to detecting, deterring, removing, and reporting child sexual exploitation content and behavior.
-For more on our efforts to protect children and families see the Google Safety Center and YouTube’s Community Guidelinesour Protecting Children Site and our blog on how we detect, remove and report CSAM.
+For more on our efforts to protect children and families, see the Google Safety Center, YouTube’s Community Guidelines, our Protecting Children Site, and our blog on how we detect, remove and report CSAM.

 How does Google identify CSAM on its platform?

 We invest heavily in fighting child sexual exploitation online and use technology to deter, detect, and remove CSAM from our platforms.
-This includes automated detection and human review, in addition to relying on reports submitted by our users and third parties such as NGOs, to detect, remove, and report CSAM on our platforms.
+This includes automated detection and human review, in addition to relying on reports submitted by our users and third parties such as NGOs.
 We deploy hash matching, including YouTube’s CSAI Match, to detect known CSAM.
 We also deploy machine learning classifiers to discover never-before-seen CSAM, which is then confirmed by our specialist review teams.
 Detection of never-before-seen CSAM helps the child safety ecosystem in a number of ways, including identifying child victims in need of safeguarding and contributing to the hashset to grow our abilities to detect known CSAM.
 Using our classifiers, Google created the Content Safety API, which we provide to others to help them prioritize abuse content for human review.

 Both CSAI Match and Content Safety API are available to qualifying entities who wish to fight abuse on their platforms—please see here for more details.